Ricardonacif/touch_action/README.md

     $ bundle

+And then add `require 'touch_action'` to your spec_helper.rb or wherever you want to use it.
 ## WARNING
 It's currently being developed and there are no tests on it.
 For now, it's only supporting Watir-webdriver.